Romans 10:16-18

 11 As a result of the anguish of His soul, He will see it and be satisfied; By His knowledge the Righteous One, My Servant, will justify the many, As He will bear their iniquities.

-12 Therefore, I will allot Him a portion with the great, And He will divide the booty with the strong; Because He poured out Himself to death, And was numbered with the transgressors; Yet He Himself bore the sin of many, And interceded for the tra
+12 Therefore, I will allot Him a portion with the great, And He will divide the booty with the strong; Because He poured out Himself to death, And was numbered with the transgressors; Yet He Himself bore the sin of many, And interceded for the transgressors.

 Who has believed our report? - Paul's rhetorical question in the original Greek construction expects a negative answer.

+Paul proves not all of Israel would obey His Word.
+As noted Isaiah 53:1 introduced one of the greatest messianic chapters in the OT.
+Traditionally and tragically, Jewish scholars have misapplied (cp suppressed the truth in unrighteousness = Ro 1:18-note ) the truths of Isaiah 53 to the nation of Israel rather than to an individual Person, the Messiah.
 However it is worth noting that many ancient rabbis did interpret Isaiah 53 as presenting a picture of a suffering Messiah who would bear the sins of His people (see the discourse between Phillip and the Ethiopian eunuch regarding the meaning of Isaiah 53 in Acts 8:26-40).

 In Isaiah’s day, the people did not believe God’s Word, nor did they believe when the Living Word was in their very midst.
-John records that...
+John 12:37ff records that…

 though He (Jesus) had performed so many signs before them, yet they were not believing in Him; 38 that the word of Isaiah the prophet might be fulfilled, which he spoke, (quoting Isaiah 53:1)

 LORD, WHO HAS BELIEVED OUR REPORT?
 AND TO WHOM HAS THE ARM OF THE LORD BEEN REVEALED?
+(Jn 12:38)

 For this cause they could not believe (they refused the light they had), for Isaiah said again,